dpsk/nikalyuk.in/source/_posts/2013-06-21-connecting-rails-project-with-multiple-databases.markdown

 categories: [Rails, Ruby, Databases, MySQL]
 ---

 I want to share my experience with multiple database and Rails 3.2 application.
 Today on one of my project i was in need to implement support ticketing system.
 Database for this system was already working for a good amount of time, so i was forced to use it as a source.
-So let's start, first of all we should create base class in the ``/app/models/``, so we can inherit models, that will use external database as source, from it.
+So let's start, first of all we should create base class in the ``/app/models/``, so we can inherit models, that will use external database as source.
 {% codeblock  app/models/support_base.rb %}
 class SupportBase < ActiveRecord::Base